msolorio/workout_app/README.md

 ## TODO Items
 This is an ongoing project with critical and non-critical features still to be built.
 - Move unprotected routes to the Express server.
 Completely deny access to Apollo server for unauthenticated requests.
-- Sanitize client inputs for XSS attacks.
+- Sanitize client inputs for XSS.
-- Sanitize client inputs for SQL-injection attacks.
+- Sanitize client inputs for SQL-injection.
 - Improve related prisma queries for increased performance.
-- Implement optimistic updates for data mutations with Redux.
+- Implement optimistic updates for data writes with Redux.
 - Convert backend to TypeScript.

 ## Future Implementations and Lessons Learned
-- **Use Deno in place of NodeJs** - for Native TypeScript support and better TypeScript tooling
+- **Use Deno on server** - for Native TypeScript support and better TypeScript tooling.
-- **Use ES Modules on server** - allow importing of TypeScript interfaces
+- **Use ES Modules on server** - allow importing of TypeScript interfaces.
-- **Use non-hook GraphQL queries/mutations on client** - simplify tiered model methods
+- **Use non-hook GraphQL queries/mutations on client** - simplify tiered model methods.
-- **Add a social component to the app** - allow users to share workouts, message one another, and find users based on location.
-Would use WebSockets for real-time and Redis for strategically caching shared user data.
+- **Add a social component** - allow users to share workouts, message one another, and find users based on location.
+Would use WebSockets for real-time and Redis for strategic caching of shared user data.
+- **Add image upload with Amazon S3** - allow users to upload multiple images for a workout session.
+- **Add CDN with CloudFront** - for improved performance for delivering frontend assets.